We offer two routes into Primary Education:

 - having access to outstanding departments in outstanding schools

-- experiencing schools in a variety of different settings
+- experiencing schools in a wide variety of different settings

 Salaried Route (QTS with possible PGCE)

 We have a limited number of places for the salaried route.
 This course is suitable for those with sufficient experience in education already or are currently working as unqualified teachers within our partner schools.
 You will be provided with core training through release from your employing school but will be expected to teach a larger proportion of lessons, often unsupported, and will be employed by the host school.
 You are unfortunately not eligible for a government bursary through this scheme, but your employing school will pay you a salary as an unqualified teacher.

 Applications will be open from the start of October the year before commencement until the following August of the entry year.